emodz/LeakChecker/README.md

 I used [create-react-app](https://goo.gl/26jfy4)
 to generate the scaffolding for this app.
 I attempted to create a test in Login.test.js but was unable to resolve an issue at this moment.

-#### Challenge: Develop a UI to present the following data in a way you feel is useful for the user.